GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/03-deploy-and-configure-keycloak.md

 ``oc new-app keycloak-server``{{execute}}

-You should see `Deploying template "dev/keycloak-server" to project dev
+You should see the following output:
+``Deploying template "dev/keycloak-server" to project dev

      keycloak-server
      ---------